luximetr/AnyFormatKit/README.md

 let formatter = TextInputFormatter(textPattern: "### (###) ###-##-##", prefix: "+12")
 textInputController.formatter = formatter // setting formatter
 ```
-Controller listen shouldChangeTextIn delegate method.
+Controller listens shouldChangeTextIn delegate method.
 But you can also add more than one delegate if needed.
-Methods of delegates, that should return Bool value gather with && operator.
-Such if one of delegates return false, that meens textInput will receive false.
-If you want to receive true to textInput, all delegates must return true.
+Methods of delegates, that should return Bool value gather with `&&` operator.
+Therefore, if one of delegates returns false, that means that textInput will receive false.
+If you want send true to textInput, all delegates must return true.

 You can set allowedSymbolsRegex to formatter to filter input symbols with regex.
 All symbols, that satisfy to RegEx will be able to typing in textInput.
 This property only applies to inputed symbols from keybord, but not for prefix.